 Maybe organized chaos isn’t the right approach for you.
-Either way, a WMS with bin and storage location data will help you efficiently put away and find your goods later.
+Either way, a system with bin and storage location data will help you efficiently put away and find your goods later.

 Expiration Date Tracking

 Unfortunately, you can’t always move products before they spoil.
-Your standalone WMS can alert you to expiry dates, whether they’ve passed or are arriving.
+Your standalone system can alert you to expiry dates, whether they’ve passed or are arriving.